xapax/security/port_scanning.md

 machine1 sends a ack packet to machine2.
 ```

+If machine2 responds with a syn-ack we know that that port is open.
+This is basically what nmap does when it scans for a port.
 If machine1 omits the last ack packet the connection is not made.
+This can be a way to make less noise.

 ```
 nmap -vvv -Pn -A -iL listOfIP.txt